-- Students should enter the school using the correct door and route (see entrance/exit procedure). - Students arriving after 9:20 am are considered late and should enter via the Primary Office to be registered as such.
-A 'Registered' sticker is given to the student so the teacher knows they have checked in at the office. - Students are supervised at all times.
-There is a duty rota for morning play, the dining room, lunchtime afternoon play and supervision is carried out by both teaching and non-teaching staff. - Students are accompanied to and from the playgrounds for all play times. - Students are accompanied to the corresponding car room or bus route. - Students are only allowed to leave the school premises when accompanied by an authorised adult or a secondary sibling.
-The school accepts no responsibility for children on the premises once they have been collected by an adult. - If a student needs to leave school early, they will wait at the Primary Office (or the clinic if they are ill).
+- Students should enter the school using the correct door and route (see entrance/exit procedure). - Students arriving after 9.20 am are considered as late and should enter via the Primary Office to be registered as late.
+A late sticker is given to the student so the teacher knows they have been registered. - Students are supervised at all times.
+There is a duty rota with designated supervision areas for the morning play, the dining room and the lunchtime play which is made up of teaching and non-teaching staff. - Playground supervisors note down any incidents involving pupils which is read by the Assistant Head Teacher and Psychologist. - Playground observations are set up should there be any concerns about a pupil.
+The concern may come from the parent, teachers or via information given by another student. - Students are accompanied to and from the playgrounds for morning break and lunchtime.
+It is the teachers responsibility to make sure that their classroom is clear of students at break and lunchtimes (unless being used for a club activity) - Students are not allowed to enter the classroom once the break times have started. - Students are accompanied to the car rooms and the buses. - Students are only allowed to leave the school premises when accompanied by an authorised adult or a secondary sibling.
+The school accepts no responsibility for children on the premises once they have been collected by an authorised person. - If a student goes home early they should be sent to wait at the Primary Office which is the designated meeting point - No student should be left alone